PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Now, let's update our `page.tsx` file with the following code.
+Let's update our `page.tsx` file with the following code.

 ```tsx
 import { getSummaryById } from "@/data/loaders";